 UGA Service-Learning Experience in Ghana (Video)

-Application Deadline: Send application and $250 application fee (this should be paid directly to the Bursar's office) by February 8, 2013 by 3:00 p.m. to Laura Leigh Crowe , Department of Foods and Nutrition, 280 Dawson Hall.
+Application Deadline: Send application and $250 application fee (this should be paid directly to the Bursar's office) by early application deadline of Friday, November 29, 2013 by 3:00 p.m. and regular application deadline of February 7, 2014 by 3:00p.m. to Laura Leigh Richardson, Department of Foods and Nutrition, 280 Dawson Hall.
 (Checks and money orders only--checks made out to UGA-Ghana Study Abroad and paid at the Bursar's office)